physiopy/physiopy-governance/org-docs/PERMISSIONS.md

 # GitHub Roles and Permissions for Physiopy

 This document describes Physiopy's use of different role assignments which define what permissions users have within the organization.
-It is the responsibility of the Steering Committee (particularly the Community Manager(s)) to implemented these rules, and periodically check they are up to date.
+It is the responsibility of the Steering Committee (particularly the Community Manager(s)) to implement these rules, and periodically check if they are up to date.

 We are aiming for a simple approach to begin with.
 Please reflect before adding further complexity to role assignments.